-Within the Global Citizenship seminar, students will have the opportunity to engage with the Sustainable Development Goals through experiential learning.
+Within the Global Citizenship Seminar, students will have the opportunity to engage with the Sustainable Development Goals through experiential learning.

-Depending on when Term 2 begins at different CEMS member schools, Global Citizenship seminars can take place between January and April.
-As the Global Citizenship seminar is a mandatory element of the programme that can under no circumstances be postponed, class attendance is mandatory.
-It is the student's responsibility to make sure that they attend a Global Citizenship seminar in Term 2.
+Depending on when Term 2 begins at different CEMS member schools, Global Citizenship Seminars can take place between January and April.
+As the Global Citizenship Seminar is a mandatory element of the programme that can under no circumstances be postponed, class attendance is mandatory.
+It is the student's responsibility to make sure that they attend a Global Citizenship Seminar in Term 2.
 The Global Citizenship Seminar accounts for 1 ECTS.
 Students don't receive a grade but the seminar can be failed if the learning objectives or full attendance requirements are not met.

-Taking the Global Citizenship seminar at a different school may in exceptional cases be allowed, but the student must obtain permission from the involved schools well in advance.
-Schools may include a social event in connection to the Global Citizenship seminar, in which participation can be declared mandatory.
+Taking the Global Citizenship Seminar at a different school may in exceptional cases be allowed, but the student must obtain permission from the involved schools well in advance.
+Please verify this possibility with your home school CEMS MIM Programme Manager.

+Schools may include a social event in connection to the Global Citizenship Seminar, in which participation can be declared mandatory.
 Social events may be organized in cooperation with local CEMS Clubs.